 Why Are My Lovebirds Biting Each Other’s Beaks?

 Lovebirds commonly bite each other’s beaks when they are arguing over food, toys, defending chicks, territorial spaces, and when they face rivalry with another lovebird of the same gender.
-Female lovebirds and peach-faced lovebirds tend to bite each other’s beaks more often and with more aggression.
+Female lovebirds and peach-faced lovebirds tend to bite each other’s beaks more often and aggressively.

 How Long Does It Take For Lovebirds To Bond?

-A pair of lovebirds typically take 2 – 21 days to bond but can take up to a year to do so.
-The bonding duration of lovebirds depends on several factors such as having similar temperaments, how young they are first introduced to each other, and whether they are moderated well to prevent aggressive fighting.
+A pair of lovebirds typically take 2 – 21 days to bond but can take up to a year.
+The bonding duration of lovebirds depends on several factors, such as having similar temperaments, how young they are first introduced to each other, and whether they are moderated well to prevent aggressive fighting.

 Is It Normal For Lovebirds to Bite Each Other?

 It is normal for lovebirds to bite each other.
 Lovebirds often bite each other when they quarrel over food or space.
-However, lovebirds that get territorial and bite each other aggressively should be separated or allowed to only mix with each other in a neutral location.
+However, lovebirds that get territorial and bite each other aggressively should be separated or allowed to mix only in a neutral location.